clmagno/clmagno/README.md

 ## Contact Me

 I am always looking for new opportunities and collaborations.
-If you would like to get in touch with me, please feel free to contact me at [Your Email Address].
+If you would like to get in touch with me, please feel free to contact me at chris.ultd@gmail.com.

 Thank you for visiting my portfolio, and I look forward to hearing from you soon!